The 8 Best Oktoberfest Celebrations Around The United States This Year

-Right now the beer is flowing non-stop in Munich as Oktoberfest hits its midpoint and rages towards an early October finale.
-Millions of people are shaking the tents and downing crazy amounts of sudsy lagers and mountains of roast chickens, dumplings, and pretzels.
-But, not all of us are going to make it to Munich this year for what’s arguably the best beer festival in the world.
+In less than a month Munich’s Oktoberfest will kick off with the tapping of a huge wooden keg.
+Millions of people will flood into Munich to consume amazing amounts of sudsy lagers and mountains of roast chickens, sausages, dumplings, and pretzels.
+But, not all of us are going to make it to Munich this year — cheap flights aside.
 That doesn’t mean we can’t partake in a little bit of Oktoberfest bacchanal right here at home.

 The US Census Bureau pegs German heritage at 15 percent of our population.
 That equates to a lot of German culture bleeding into the American tapestry — especially if we’re talking beer.
 So we dug in to find some of the best Oktoberfest celebrations around the country.
 These are all worth a visit for a beer or three plus at least one of those giant pretzels.